TaffyCarl/Civitai_Trigger_Finder/README.md

 you will get the same html, text and missing LoRA text files as you do in the python file.

 These are free to use, DON'T PAY FOR THEM!
 Just don't modify them unless of course you come here and mention the changes if any.

+trigger_finder.zip is the basic python file, trigger_finder_gui.zip is the Windows executable.